houstonle/Reversi-game/README.md

 # Reversi-game
 Allows one to play a game of Reversi against a computer which has two difficulties: easy which makes the first avalible move and hard which makes a move that will result in the most points
+To use run main.py which also includes all the instructions